 The other man was lying on his back on a simple wooden table, the only piece of furniture.
 He was asleep or unconscious.
 His face was red and surrounded by straggly hair: a full beard and long locks on his forehead.
 A white sheet, smeared with blood and dirt covered his body.
 The big man pushed by me from behind.
 He moved to the other side of the table and looked in my eyes.
 I stared back at him.
 He pulled away the sheet.

-I must have cursed as I turned away.
+I cursed as I turned away.
 Some of the other men winced as well and two actually turned and walked out again.
 One of them started to throw up somewhere outside.
 I stared back at the big man.
 “What the fuck is this?”

 The big man threw the sheet back.
 “An accident.
 He had an accident.”